Get alerts of updates about «After you have been vaccinated or have had COVID-19»

 Skip to content on this page

-Who is considered fully vaccinated and protected, and what is meant by a risk group?
+Who is considered fully vaccinated and partially vaccinated, and what is meant by a risk group?

 - Those who have received a second dose of vaccine.
 Status as fully vaccinated applies from 1 week after the second vaccine dose.